20 Simple Hacks For Zero Waste Week

 6th-10th September 2021 marks this year's Zero Waste Week, an annual drive to raise awareness of the impact of waste on our shared planet.
 The campaign aims to mobilise a global community of eco warriors to minimise waste and shift towards the economy, so naturally we're taking part and sharing our top tips so you can join the Zero Waste Week adventure!

 The most important thing to remember in your zero waste journey is the five R's: refuse, reduce, reuse, recycle, rot.
 Follow this formula, and you're well on your way towards an eco-conscious lifestyle that makes a positive impact on the environment and within your community.

-However, we know how difficult (and expensive!) it can be to implement zero waste habits once you start noticing just how much waste modern life creates, and how much plastic sneaks it's way into almost everything.
+However, we know it can be tricky to implement zero waste habits once you start noticing just how much waste modern life creates, and how much plastic sneaks it's way into almost everything.
 With that in mind, we've rounded up twenty really simple, intuitive zero waste hacks to add to your sustainable living toolkit.
 Give them a try and let us know how you get on - tag @globalwakecup and #zerowasteweek with your ideas!

 1. Soak off labels and reuse food jars